audeering/audplot/CONTRIBUTING.rst

    git clone https://github.com/audeering/audplot/
    cd audplot
-   # Create virtual environment for this project
-   # e.g.
-   # virtualenv --python="python3"  $HOME/.envs/audplot
-   # source $HOME/.envs/audplot/bin/activate
-   pip install -r requirements.txt
+   uv sync

+This will create a virtual environment and install the package and all its development dependencies.

 This way,
 your installation always stays up-to-date,